vadagasy/waph-vadagasy/labs/lab1/README.md

 # Lab 1 - Foundations of the Web

 ## Overview :
 This lab delves deeper into front-end web application development.
-As part of Lab 1, I learned how to use TELNET to analyze network packets using a wireshark program based on HTTP requests and responses and compare them with requests sent by browsers.
+From the first lab, i explored more on Telnet and its usage to analyse network packets with the wireshark tool based on HTTP requests and responses and compare them with requests sent by browsers.
 I completed hands-on practice with CGI applications in HTML and C within Part 2 of Lab 1.
 In addition, this lab covered the construction of PHP web applications. learned how to use curl and the wireshark tool to become acquainted with HTTP GET and POST requests in part 3.
-The pandoc program was used to create the PDF file after all relevant screenshots had been taken and added, and the content had been prepared in markdown.

 [https://github.com/vadagasy/waph-vadagasy/blob/main/labs/lab1/README.md](https://github.com/vadagasy/waph-vadagasy/blob/main/labs/lab1/README.md)